• Skip to primary navigation

 Search

-The Rangeland Management track combines the disciplines of ecology and range management to best promote the production, conservation, function and stewardship of rangelands found around the world.
-Our curriculum focuses on fundamental ecological and rangeland principles used in addressing leading challenges, such as watershed health, invasive exotic plant control and wildland fires.
-Included in this track is a summer field camp providing intense field experience to solidify principles students will need to pursue advanced coursework in focal management areas.
+The Rangeland Management track combines the disciplines of ecology and range management to promote the production, conservation, function and stewardship of rangelands found around the world.
+Our curriculum focuses on fundamental ecological and rangeland principles used to address challenges such as watershed health, invasive exotic plant control and wildland fires.
+This track also includes an immersive summer field camp providing intense field experiences to solidify principles students will need to pursue advanced coursework in focal management areas.

 Program Requirements